Ana Fernández / SEO

 SEO (Search Engine Optimization)

-SEO is the set of techniques for positioning your content in the organic results of search engines such as Google.
-The objective is Capture relevant traffic without paying per click, through:
+SEO is the set of techniques used to position your content in the organic results of search engines like Google.
+The goal is to capture relevant traffic without paying per click, through:

 • Optimized content (on-page SEO)